unifrens/unifrens-contracts/README.md

 ## Overview

-UnichainFrens is a dynamic NFT staking system where:
+UnichainFrens is a dynamic NFT ecosystem where Unifrens compete in an economic game:
 - Users can mint positions with customizable names and weights
 - Positions accumulate rewards based on their weight and time staked
-- Users can perform different types of withdrawals:
+- Earlier positions earn more through a square root decay formula
+- Players compete to be the last active position

+## Core Strategies

+1. **Stay & Play**
    - Soft withdraw (25% of rewards)
+   - Redistribute 75% back to the pool
+   - Maintain position for future earnings

+2. **Power-Up**
+   - Convert rewards to weight increase
+   - Maximum weight of 1000×
+   - No ETH withdrawal

+3. **Cash Out**
    - Hard withdraw (75% of rewards)
-  - Redistribute (increase weight instead of claiming)
+   - Redistribute 25% back to pool
+   - Position becomes inactive (weight = 0)

+## Victory Condition

+When only one active Fren remains (all others have weight 0), that player can claim victory and receive the entire contract balance as the ultimate winner of the game.

 ## Contract Versions

 - `v1.sol` - Initial implementation
 - `v2.sol` - Enhanced version with improved mechanics
-- `v3.sol` - Latest version with optimizations
+- `v3.sol` - Gas optimizations and bug fixes
+- `v4.sol` - Changed to square root decay for more balanced distribution
+- `v5.sol` - Added victory mechanics and standardized error handling

 See [DEPLOYMENT_HISTORY.md](./DEPLOYMENT_HISTORY.md) for contract addresses and deployment details.

 ## Key Features

 - Dynamic weight system (1-100 initial, up to 1000 max)
+- Square root decay distribution (1/√position)
 - Customizable position names
 - Multiple withdrawal strategies
-- Fair reward distribution based on weight and time
+- Victory claim mechanic
+- Emergency pause functionality
+- Standardized error messages
 - Gas-optimized implementations

 ## Events